shareresearchteam/GoBot_BWSH_Study/README.md

 TPS-HRI survey results showing the mean and standard deviation of parent responses for both P1 and P2 to the 14-item subscale indicating their trust in the robot used for this study.
 The survey was administered to parents at the beginning and end of the study.
 - - - -

-This repository contains supplementary materials for the paper **Look at Them Go!
-Using an Autonomous Assistive GoBot to Encourage Movement Practice by Two Children with Motor Disabilities**, which is currently under review for Robotics Automation and Letters (RA-L).
-If you find this repository helpful, please cite our work:

-"A. Helmi, T.-H. Wang, S. W. Logan, and N. T. Fitter.
+ If you find this repository helpful, please cite our work: "A. Helmi, T.-H. Wang, S. W. Logan, and N. T. Fitter.
 Look at Them Go!
 Using an Autonomous Assistive GoBot to Encourage Movement Practice by Two Children with Motor Disabilities.
 Under Review to Robotics and Automation Letters (RA-L).
 November 2024.
 IEEE"